AvianNetwork/Avian/README.md

 ----------------
 A digital peer to peer network for the facilitation of asset transfer.

-Having started development on August 12th of 2021, Ravencoin Lite (RVL) is a fork of Ravencoin Classic (RVC), aimed primarily at bringing the means of development back into the hands of the community after RVC has been abandoned by its creators.
+Having started development on August 12th of 2021, and active on mainnet since September 1st, Ravencoin Lite (RVL) is a fork of Ravencoin Classic (RVC), aimed primarily at bringing the means of development back into the hands of the community after RVC has been abandoned by its creators.
 With the RVC github locked, and software in disrepair, RVL seeks to improve upon the existing foundations by implementing the necessary updates and bug fixes need to bring the original x16r fork of Ravencoin up to par with modern cryptocurrencies.

 This project is being spearheaded by a small group of enthusiasts, representing the interests of the actual RVC community, as opposed to the original fork, which was created and maintained by Chinese ASIC manufacturers looking to make a return on their machines after RVN switched to the x16rv2 algorithm.
 As such, we are always seeking for people wishing to contribute their experience and knowhow to the development of Ravencoin Lite.

-Our goal is to stick to the x16r algorithm as previously declared by the RVC project, however, an algo change can be facilitated if desired by the community at large.
+Our goal is to stick to the x16r algorithm as previously declared by the RVC project, however, we are aware of the potential threat that ASICs pose to the network, and are looking to mitigate it while staying true to our roots.
+Once all existing bugs have been fixed, and asset functionality restored, we aim to implement a secondary CPU algorithm, somewhat akin to Myriad (XMY), in order to help decentralize the mining of RVL without resorting to replacing the primary algo.
-The current roadmap includes, in no particular order; a complete re-branding of the RVC software, a fix to the known issue of the old RVC wallet using the same directory as RVN if installed on the same machine, the establishment of a new (see: functional) website and block explorer, as well as the reintroduction of support for asset transfer on the blockchain, which had been previously been disabled by RVC.

 I would like to reiterate that there are no professional developers on the dev team as of this date; we are merely a group of dedicated community members who got tired of waiting around for change and took matters into their own hands.
 As such, the speed of development will greatly depend on the amount of contributors.
 Let us come together as a community, and make the restoration of RVC a reality!

 Thank you to the Bitcoin developers.